Alvin Segal Explained

 Alvin Cramer Segal (September 19, 1933 – November 4, 2022),[1] previously Alvin Cramer, was an American-born Canadian businessman and philanthropist.
 He was chairman and chief executive officer of Peerless Clothing, a men's suit manufacturer.[2]

-Born in Albany, New York, Alvin Cramer attended the Arnold Avenue School in Amsterdam, then School No. 16 in Albany, and next the Irving Prep School for Boys.
+Alvin Cramer was born in Albany, New York, as the son of George Cramer and Betty Pearson.[3]
+He attended the Arnold Avenue School in Amsterdam, New York then School No. 16 in Albany, and next the Irving Prep School for Boys.
+His father had died when he was seven, and when he was fourteen his mother married Moe Segal and moved to Montreal.[3]
 He passed grades nine and ten at Stanstead College, then entered grade eleven at the High School of Montreal, where he was joined by his sisters Connie and Harriet.
-At that time, for family reasons his sisters changed their name from Cramer to Segal, but he continued to be known as Cramer until some years later.
-He did not graduate from high school, as he failed in French, which was a compulsory subject in Montreal.[3]
+At that time, his sisters changed their name from Cramer to Segal, his stepfather's name, but he continued to be known as Cramer until some years later.
+He did not graduate from high school, as he failed in French, which was a compulsory subject in Montreal.[4]

 Personal life and death